In addition to the funeral itselfwhatever form it takesa number of associated

 Another strategy is to use prices quoted by direct sellers to negotiate

-with a funeral home.
-Once you've picked out a casket from a funeral home's
+with the funeral home.
+Once youve picked out a casket at a funeral homes

-lower its price.
+the funeral home lowers its price.
 By law, funeral homes must provide customers

-with casket

-price lists for caskets they sell, and they are not allowed to charge higher
+with price lists for caskets they sell, and they are not allowed to charge

-prices than those shown on the price list, but funeral homes are allowed—at
+more than the prices shown on the price list; but funeral homes are allowedat

 Be aware that circumstances and location of death may limit organ, tissue,